jamesleecureton/beautiful-jekyll/aboutme.md

 My name is Jim Cureton.
 I have the following qualities:

 - My beard is quite nice
-- I like technology, you see
+- I enjoy technology
-- My dog is a King Charles Cavalier named Clover
+- My dog is named Clover
-- Star Wars is my favorite movie
+- I like Star Wars
+- My Chameleon is named Beans
+- I love roller skating

 What else do you need?

-### my history
+### My history

+I have a wonderful family stocked with an amazing wife and four stinky boys.
+I have been employed at Willamette University for many years.